Stop taking stop drinking advice off other drinkers!

 Alcoholism can damage your reputation, invalidate your medical insurance and hinder your career.
 So perhaps it’s entirely understandable that people turn to loved ones for advice.

-The problem with this is two fold.
-Your alcohol drinking friend or family member hasn’t got the first clue how to stop drinking.
+The problem with this is two-fold.
+Your alcohol drinking friend or a family member hasn’t got the first clue how to quit drinking.

 However, because they love you and care about you, they won’t just want to turn you away without offering some help.